aimeos/macro/README.md

 base classes without forcing your users to extend these classes.
 The PHP Macro package uses **NO reflection** or other hacks, just **pure PHP methods** :-)

+There are some pros and cons using PHP Macros when compared to standard depencency injection:

+**Pro:**

+* Easier for simple stuff
+* Much less code to write
+* Scales better in terms of code if you have some more dependencies

+**Con:**

+* Limited static analysis possibilities
+* Anonymous function can not be forced to implement an interface

+Thus, it's not an alternative to standard depencency injection but a lightweight addition for small extension points where dependency injection using classes with interfaces are too much to implement.

 ## Allow customization

 The result of existing methods can be modified if the original method checks